BBC Choice: Launch

+The launch date was announced on 30 August 1998 at that year's Edinburgh International Television Festival: 23 September 1998.
+All four BBC channels started their digital broadcasts at 12pm that day.

-When BBC Choice launched in 23 September 1998, no digital TV receivers were available to the general public as Sky Digital and ONdigital had not yet launched.
+When BBC Choice launched on 23 September 1998, no digital TV receivers were available to the general public as Sky Digital and ONdigital had not yet launched.
 Instead, the launch programme was broadcast over the internet, with the first day's schedule including a Tomorrow's World guide to digital television and repeats of the very first episodes of EastEnders and Monty Python's Flying Circus.
+The opening line-up was repeated on 1 October with the commercial launch of Sky Digital.

 The main format of the channel was a mix of BBC One and Two programming as well as original programming such as Backstage, broadcast live each weeknight, which took viewers behind the scenes of different parts of the BBC.
 The channel also provided exclusive coverage of music festivals such as Glastonbury and extended live coverage of sport, for when either BBC One or Two have to end their coverage early or their schedules are unable to provide live sport action.

 BBC Choice also introduced an innovative programme format known as 'Hotlink', which expanded on popular shows.
 Examples included Watchdog Extra, where viewers could contact the show by phone or e-mail with either questions or feedback on the issues discussed.
 Crimewatch Extra provided follow-up detail on the cases involved in the main programme, and Row Z was a football discussion forum that aired after Match of the Day finished on BBC One.
 The 'Hotlink' format has since been adopted by many other channels, particularly both ITV2 and E4.

 BBC Choice initially broadcast from 5 pm daily; this later switched to 7 pm.
 The 7 pm start carried over into its successor BBC Three.